 Drinking cold brew comes with a bunch of health benefits.
 Like hot brewed coffee, it can speed up your metabolism, increase neuron function, and improve your mood.
 But, it’s easier to digest, less acidic, and less bitter than hot brewed coffee.

 Cold brew coffee does not always have more caffeine than hot brewed coffee.
 If you brew your own cold brew concentrate, you can lower caffeine levels by using less concentrate and increasing the amount of water you dilute it with.

 Cold brew coffee is not the same as iced coffee.
 Iced coffee is hot brewed coffee served chilled or immediately over ice.
+People tend to think that because it’s called “cold brew” this drink is simply a cold coffee, which sounds much like iced coffee.
+But the cold brew is cold because you prepare it with cold water and let it steep for a long period before it’s ready to drink.
 Our in-depth comparison should help you learn the differences between these two coffee drinks.

 - Prev Nutr Food Sci.
 (2017, Jun 22).
 The Chemical Characteristics and Immune-Modulating Activity of Polysaccharides Isolated from Cold-Brew Coffee.
 Retrieved from 10.3746/pnf.2017.22.2.100 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5503418/

 - Rao, N.Z., Fuller, M. (2018, October 30).
 Acidity and Antioxidant Activity of Cold Brew Coffee.
 Retrieved from https://www.nature.com/articles/s41598-018-34392-w